DID YOU KNOW - Crossing the border with your pet? Know the rules

 The CDC regulations also note: “Additional requirements are based on where the dog has been in the last six months and whether or not the dog was vaccinated in the United States.
 For dogs arriving from countries with a high risk of dog rabies, they must be protected against rabies.”

 Preventing infected dogs from entering the United States is a public health priority.
 The CDC recommends all dogs be vaccinated against dog rabies regardless of their travel habits.
+Since Canada requires dogs to be vaccinated for rabies, you should be all set on this!

 The CDC simplified the process for meeting requirements for dogs arriving from dog rabies-free or low-risk countries such as Canada.